Date: Winter 2000

 The Solera System & Copper Caution: Wine Wizard

-MEMBERS ONLYQA few years ago I toured some wineries on a trip through Michigan and found one that was quite unique.
+QA few years ago I toured some wineries on a trip through Michigan and found one that was quite unique.
 One of the methods of this winery was called “solera.”
-This method involved saving a specific amount of wine from the first year of production, then, in the second year, saving a similar amount, and
+This method

 Can I use my copper immersion wort chiller from brewing with my mead or other wines?

-MEMBERS ONLYDear Wine Wizard, I made homebrewed beer for a long time, but during the last couple of years I have gravitated more towards making wine and mead.
-I know that it’s safe to use a copper coiled immersion wort chiller when making beer, but I was wondering if it’s safe to use one in boiled
+Dear Wine Wizard, I made homebrewed beer for a long time, but during the last couple of years I have gravitated more towards making wine and mead.
+I know that it’s safe

 Can you explain the “solera” system of aging your wine?